 2. Try alternatives to hamburgers, steaks, or hot dogs, such as ground turkey, tofu, veggie patties, fish melts, or chicken burgers.

 3. For individual protein cuts, seek out local lean game meats like venison, bison, elk, or rabbit.

 4. Portebella mushrooms are a great meat substitute.
 A little oil, salt and pepper, and it’s ready for the grill as a guilt-free and delicious burger.
 Or slice it up with some peppers and onions, and throw some cheese on top for vegetarian Philly cheesesteak.

 If you are looking to…Bring on the Produce

 Eat fresh fruits and vegetables whenever you have a choice.
 They have more flavor and retain more nutrients than canned ones, which often have added sugars like corn syrup, tons of extra sodium, and other chemicals, so frozen or dried are generally better than canned.

 1. Make a filling, nutritious smoothie: throw some veggies (and your new best friend Greek yogurt) in the blender.
-Our favorites are Jack’s Favorite Smoothie and Good Morning Green Smoothie.
+Our favorites are Jack’s Favorite Fruit Smoothie and Good Morning Green Smoothie.
 Kale is also always a great addition to any smoothie.

 3. Experiment with citrus and herb garnishes and sauces for guilt-free flavor bursts (and eye-popping presentation), such as with Avocado and Black Bean Salad.